techidaily/site-facebook/source/_posts/nine-methods-to-reset-and-secure-fb-password.md

 ![Facebook Two-Factor Authentication and Authorized Logins](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/12/Facebook-Two-Factor-Authentication-and-Authorized-Logins.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  Two-factor authentication makes it more difficult for someone else to log into your Facebook account.
 Every time anyone (even you) wants to log into your Facebook account from an unauthorized device, they will need to provide a security code.

  You can receive this code under your primary phone number, Facebook's own code generator, or a third-party authentication tool.